 every object of is the -weighted colimit of .
 This version generalizes more readily to the enriched context.

-John Isbell introduced dense subcategories in a seminal paper (Isbell 1960) under the name left adequate (the name was actually applied to the subcategory).
+John Isbell introduced dense subcategories in a seminal paper (Isbell 1960) under the name left adequate.
 The dual notion of right adequate was also introduced and subcategories satisfying both were called adequate.
 It was also shown that while the relation of being left (or right) adequate is not transitive, being adequate is transitive.
 He also brought out interesting connections with set theory and measurable cardinals.

 Let be a category of algebras and such that has a presentation with operations of at most arity .
 Let be the free -algebra on generators.
 Then the full subcategory with object is dense in .